-- Clinical Assistant Professor, Pathology - (Clinical Series Track)
+- Associate Professor, Pathology - (Clinical Scholar Track)

 Teaching medical students, pathology residents, and GI/liver fellows.

 Novel biomarkers for prostate cancer progression.
 Pancreatic cancer treatment effects in response to chemoradiation.
 Rectal cancer disagnosis and stratification in response to chemoradiation.

 Surgical PathologyPATH 850A (Fall 2021)